tableau/connector-plugin-sdk/docs/run-taco.md

 To use an unsigned `.taco` file, you can disable signature verification using the following command line argument: `-DDisableVerifyConnectorPluginSignature=true`.

-On server, you can disable signature verification by setting the `native_api.disable_verify_connector_plugin_signature` option via TSM.
+On server, you can disable signature verification by setting the `native_api.disable_verify_connector_plugin_signature` option to 'true' via TSM.